Dhwanigoyal/ParkingScan/README.md

 This project introduces an algorithm for Automatic Parking Slot Detection and Occupancy Classification (APSD-OC) based solely on input images.
 The approach involves:

-1.Detecting vehicles in a series of parking lot images and applying clustering in a bird's eye view to identify parking slots.
+1. Detecting vehicles in a series of parking lot images and applying clustering in a bird's eye view to identify parking slots.
-2.Classifying each detected parking slot as occupied or vacant using a specifically trained ResNet34 deep classifier.
+2. Classifying each detected parking slot as occupied or vacant using a specifically trained ResNet34 deep classifier.

 The two-step approach is extensively evaluated on publicly available datasets (PKLot and CNRPark+EXT), demonstrating high efficiency in parking slot detection and robustness against illegal parking or passing vehicles.
 The trained classifier achieves high accuracy in parking slot occupancy classification.